kirenz/course-template/docs/project-description.md

 -   Description of the response variable.
 -   Visualization and summary statistics for the response variable.
 -   List of variables that will be considered as predictors
--   Your model technique (multiple linear regression and logistic regression)
+-   Your model type (what kind of model(s) will you use ... e.g. linear regression)

-### Data dictionary (aka code book)
+### Data dictionary

-Submit a data dictionary for all the variables in your data set in the `README` of your project repo, in the `data` folder.
+Create a data dictionary for all the variables in your data set.
+Include the following information for every variable: Name, description, role, type and format.

-Link to this file from your proposal writeup.
+- `Role`: response, predictor, ID (ID columns are not used in a model but can help to better understand the data)
+- `Type`: nominal, ordinal or numeric
+- `Format`: int, float, string, category, date or object

 ### Submission

-Push all of your final changes to the GitHub repo, and submit the HTML or PDF of your proposal to Moodle.
+Push all of your final changes to the GitHub repo, and submit the HTML or PDF file of your proposal to Moodle.

 ### Proposal grading